 That remains to be seen.
-Serotonin is probably involved somehow, but it’s not a simple matter of not having enough.
+Perhaps it relates to changes in serotonin receptors, downstream effects of changes in serotonergic neurotransmission, or effects on brain-derived neurotrophic factor (BDNF).
 Researchers will continue hypothesizing and experimenting, but they’re probably not going to figure it out until the technology gets better.

 Why does the serotonin hypothesis still get brought up?